 Find out why iframes are not always the best way to integrate an online booking solution on your website

-Many tour and activity providers preferably think of using an iframe integration for their own website.
+Many tours and activity providers preferably think of using an iframe integration for their own website.
 It’s easy to integrate and can look seamlessly integrated to your customers.
 Iframes are embedded as a piece of content from one web page into another web page.
 Iframes are also referred to as inline frames.

 But there are a couple of reasons why the integration of an iframe is not the ideal solution for tour and activity websites.